 - Celestial Eye

 Do you have a favorite type?
 Read on for more information about each one and see if you change your mind!

 This little guy is the one you usually see in a plastic baggie being given away as a prize, or in a goldfish bowl swimming around all by himself.
 They’re also the fish you see in those overcrowded feeder fish tanks at your local fish store.

-Common goldfish have a thinner body than some of the fancy types of goldfish, and have compact, versus long and flowing, fins.
-While most of them are a bright orangey-gold, they can come in white, red and white, or any other color variation.
+Common goldfish have a thinner body than some of the fancy types of goldfish and have compact, versus long and flowing, fins.
+While most of them are bright orangey-gold, they can come in white, red and white, or any other color variation.

 Even though they start out small, these goldfish can reach a maximum size of 12 inches.